Yatinanand99/Machine-Learning/README.md

 Test Data : 28000 Image Data of 784 pixels each

-Classifier : Randomn Forest Classifier with no of estimator = 80

-Accuracy = 96.2%

 New Classifier : Convolution Neural Networks (Dense)

 Accuracy = 99.1 %

+Old Classifier : Randomn Forest Classifier with no of estimator = 80

+Accuracy = 96.2%